Two scientists resign to protest U.S. EPA dismissals

-WASHINGTON Two scientists who serve on an independent board reviewing Environmental Protection Agency research resigned on Friday to protest what they see as a weakening of scientific integrity of the agency.
+WASHINGTON (Reuters) - Two scientists who serve on an independent board reviewing Environmental Protection Agency research resigned on Friday to protest what they see as a weakening of scientific integrity of the agency.

 Carlos Martin and Peter Meyer, scientists who served on a subcommittee of the Board of Scientific Counselors, said they were alarmed by an agency decision last Friday not to renew the contracts for two executive committee members of the board and possibly replace them with industry representatives.